-As of December 31, 2012, our estimated proved oil and natural gas reserves were 40,210 MBOE based on a reserve report prepared by Ryder Scott Company, L.P., or Ryder Scott, our independent reserve engineer.
+As of December 31, 2012, our estimated proved oil and natural gas reserves were 40,210 MBOE based on a reserve report prepared by Ryder Scott Company L.P., or Ryder Scott, our independent reserve engineer.
 Of these reserves, approximately 29.5% are classified as proved developed producing, or PDP.
 Proved undeveloped, or PUD, reserves included in this estimate are from 306 vertical gross well locations on 40-acre spacing and four gross horizontal well locations.
 As of December 31, 2012, these proved reserves were approximately 65% oil, 21% natural gas liquids and 14% natural gas.

-We have 867 identified potential vertical drilling locations on 40-acre spacing based on our evaluation of applicable geologic and engineering data as of June 30, 2013, and we have an additional 1,128 identified potential vertical drilling locations based on 20-acre downspacing.
-We have also identified 862 potential horizontal drilling locations in multiple horizons on our acreage.
+We have 881 identified potential vertical drilling locations on 40-acre spacing based on our evaluation of applicable geologic and engineering data as of December 31, 2012, and we have an additional 1,118 identified potential vertical drilling locations based on 20-acre downspacing.
+We have also identified 739 potential horizontal drilling locations in multiple horizons on our acreage.
 We intend to grow our reserves and production through development drilling, exploitation and exploration activities on this multi-year project inventory of identified potential drilling locations and through acquisitions that meet our strategic and financial objectives, targeting oil-weighted reserves.
-The gross estimated ultimate recoveries, or EURs, from our future PUD vertical wells on 40-acre spacing, as estimated by Ryder Scott, range from 102 MBOE per well, consisting of 46 MBbls of oil, 151 MMcf of natural gas and 31 MBbls of natural gas liquids, to 158 MBOE per well, consisting of 112 MBbls of oil, 114 MMcf of natural gas and 27 MBbls of natural gas liquids, with an average EUR per well of 133 MBOE, consisting of 91 MBbls of oil, 101 MMcf of natural gas and 25 MBbls of natural gas liquids.
+The gross estimated ultimate recoveries, or EURs, from our future PUD wells on 40-acre spacing, as estimated by Ryder Scott, range from 102 MBOE per well, consisting of 46 MBbls of oil, 151 MMcf of natural gas and 31 MBbls of natural gas liquids, to 158 MBOE per well, consisting of 112 MBbls of oil, 114 MMcf of natural gas and 27 MBbls of natural gas liquids, with an average EUR per well of 133 MBOE, consisting of 91 MBbls of oil, 101 MMcf of natural gas and 25 MBbls of natural gas liquids.
 We also intend to continue to refine our drilling pattern and completion techniques in an effort to increase our average EUR per well from vertical wells drilled on 40-acre spacing.
 We currently anticipate a reduction of approximately 20% in our EURs from vertical wells drilled on 20-acre spacing.

 The following table summarizes certain operating information of our properties.
-The information is as of June 30, 2013 except as otherwise noted.
+The information is as of December 31, 2012 except as otherwise noted.

-Estimated l Net Proved Identified 1 Potential Res erves at Average Average Drilling Lo cations (1) 2013 Bud lget Decemb er 31, 2012 Daily Net Working Gross Net Capex % Production Basin Acreage (2) Interest Gross Net Wells (3) Wells (3) (In millions) MBOE Developed (BOE/d) (4) Permian 54,035 88 % 1,729 1,472 74 65 \$290.0 - \$320.0 40,210 30.7 7,164
+Estimate d Net Proved Identified l Potential Res erves at Average Average Drilling L ocations (1) 2013 Bud lget Decemb oer 31, 2012 Daily Net Working Gross Net Capex % Production Basin Acreage Interest Gross Net Wells(2) Wells(2) (In millions) MBOE Developed (BOE/d) (3) Permian 51,603 87 % 1,620 1,392 73 63 \$ 40,210 30.7 4,573

-(1) Reflects 867 gross and (809 net) identified potential vertical drilling locations on 40-acre spacing, and 862 gross (663 net) identified potential horizontal drilling locations ranging in length from 4,500 feet to 9,500 feet in various horizons from the Clearfork to the Cline based on our evaluation of applicable geologic and engineering data.
+- (1) Reflects 881 gross and (822 net) identified potential vertical drilling locations on 40-acre spacing, and 739 gross (570 net) identified potential horizontal drilling locations ranging in length from 4,500 feet to 9,500 feet in various horizons from the Clearfork to the Cline based on our evaluation of applicable geologic and engineering data.
 Some of these horizontal drilling locations require pooling acreage with other operators.
-We have an additional 1,128 gross (1,031 net) identified potential vertical drilling locations based on 20-acre downspacing.
-The drilling locations on which we actually drill wells will ultimately depend on the availability of capital, regulatory approvals, oil and natural gas prices, costs, actual drilling results and other factors.
+We have an additional 1,118 gross (1,026 net) identified potential vertical drilling locations based on 20-acre downspacing.
+The drilling locations on which we actually drill wells will ultimately depend on the availability of capital, regulatory approvals, oil and natural gas prices, costs, actual drilling results and other factors. - (2) Includes 70 gross (61 net) wells, of which 33 gross (29 net) wells are horizontal, for which we are or will be the operator and three gross (two net) non-operated wells, of which one gross (one net) well is a horizontal well. - (3) During February 2013.